-Equal consideration and non-discrimination - i.e., people with impaired mental capacity are not to be subject to discrimination or treated any less favourably than anyone else.
+Equal consideration and non-discrimination - i.e. people with capacity problems are not to be subject to discrimination or treated any less favourably than anyone else.
 Don't make assumptions about someone's best interests merely on the basis of the person's age or appearance, or any condition or aspect of his/her behaviour (such as talking too loudly or laughing inappropriately), which might lead others to make unjustified assumptions about what might be in the person's best interests (see paras 5.16 - 5.17)1.